Who you don't know in selling can hurt you.

-It is essential to reach all the influences in your accounts, which may take time and effort.
-Once you figure out who the right people are, you must connect with them and create an atmosphere where they find value in working with you.
+Reach all the influences in your accounts is essential, which may take time and effort.
+Once you figure out who the right people are, you must connect with them and create an atmosphere where they value working with you.

 75% of your competition believe that a lack of response from an email, text, voicemail, or LinkedIn message is a sign of disinterest.
 Not true!
 People are busy.
 They need you to continue working to reach them because you have something to offer that is of value to them.

-Once you reach them, listen to the pronouns people use to determine who else you should be speaking to within the account.
+Once you reach them, listen to people's pronouns to determine who else you should speak to within the account.
 Do they mention a s/he?
-Maybe the person you are working with refers to their leadership as “they.”
+Maybe the person you are working with refers to their leadership as they.
 You need to know who they are and what they want.
-The pronouns your customers use in your conversations are critical and reveal other influences in the account.
+The pronouns your customers use in conversations are critical and reveal other influences in the account.
 Listen for them.

-Remember this cartoon when you are prospecting and keep calling; you will eventually win engagement!
+Remember this cartoon when you prospect and keep calling; you will eventually win engagement!